Google

 Wenhai Ecolodge and Alou's Tibetan Lodge are two good examples of lodges based on ecotourism.

-We want to thank William Smith again for taking the time to answer our questions on Sustainable travel and his views on Green Travel in China.
+We want to thank William Smith again for taking the time to answer our questions on sustainable travel and his views on Green Travel in China.

 We hope that he has given you some great ideas and opened your eyes to ways we can all become better travelers in the future.